aigeezer/claude-project-agents/README_GitHub_Scripts.md

 ## Troubleshooting

-- If you get permission errors, make sure you've run `make_executable.sh`
+- If you get permission errors, make sure you've run `scripts/make_executable.sh`
 - If authentication fails, ensure you're using a personal access token, not your password
 - If the push fails, check that you have write access to the repository